 A proxy product owner is a person acting as a placeholder for the actual product owner.
 I have found proxy product owners used to compensate for overworked, partial, and distant product owners.
 For instance, a business analyst who does most of the product backlog grooming work and answers questions from the team on a daily basis is a proxy for the actual product owner who decides the product backlog prioritisation and accepts or rejects work results at the en of the sprint.
 Using a proxy product owner is an attempt to superficially treat a systemic issue.
 Rather than employing a quick fix, you should address the underlying issues.

 A product owner committee is a group of product owners without anyone in charge of the overall product.
 There is no one person guiding the group, helping to create a common goal, and facilitating decision making.
 A product owner committee is in danger of getting caught in endless meetings with conflicting interests and politics—something also referred to as “death by committee.”
 Always ensure that there is one person in charge of the product, a chief product owner who guides the other product owners and facilitates decision making, including product backlog prioritization and release planning as my post “Scaling the Product Owner” explains.

-If you enjoyed reading this post, you will love my book Agile Product Management with Scrum: Creating Products that Customers Love.
+- Reading my book Agile Product Management with Scrum.
 The book discusses common product owner mistakes in more detail and provides advice on how to rectify them.